HaohanWang/CF/README.md

 ## File Structure:

 * vanilla/ example files of the baseline vanilla CNN
-* CF/ example files CF method
+* CF/ example files of CF method
 * By comparing the differences between these two files, one should have a better idea about how to plugging CF method into an arbitrary model.